-- Breathing tests can cost from $40 to $800, according to com.
+- Breathing tests can cost up to $800.
 The cost depends on which tests you have and how many.

-- A carotid ultrasound costs about $300, according to com.
-It can lead to follow-up tests and a procedure and hospital stay, with a cost of $15,000.
+- A carotid ultrasound costs thousands of dollars.
+It can lead to follow-up tests and a procedure and hospital stay, which costs thousands of dollars.